What women should do to address menopausal issues

 Photo source: Shutterstock

 Phytoestrogens are plant compounds that occur naturally in some plant products.
-These compounds mimic the effects of estrogen, a female reproductive hormone that reduces drastically during menopause.
+These compounds mimic the effects of estrogen, a female reproductive hormone that decreases drastically during menopause.

-Estrogen is an important hormone that helps maintain vaginal flow, lubrication and elasticity of the vaginal wall.
-It is the hormone that is responsible for developing and maintaining the female reproductive system and characteristics.
+Estrogen is an important hormone that helps maintain vaginal flow, lubrication, and elasticity of the vaginal wall.
+It is the hormone that is responsible for developing and maintaining the female reproductive system and its characteristics.

 Phytoestrogen-rich foods may help balance hormones like estrogen in women.
 Asian countries like Japan consume phytoestrogens in high amounts.
 This may explain why menopausal women in Asian countries seldom experience hot flashes